Mcgode/mcgode.github.io/_portfolio/kryne-engine-2.markdown

 ### Low-level rendering API

-The engine will use Vulkan as the backend for rendering, as the API allows for multi-threaded rendering and for many other low-level features such as memory reuse.
+The engine will support both Vulkan and DirectX 12 as the backends for rendering, as the APIs allows for multi-threaded rendering and for many other low-level features such as memory reuse.

 I'm still currently setting up the boilerplate though.

+### Render graph

+To align with modern requirements, the rendering code will be using a render graph approach for optimal async dispatching and barriers.

+Rather than implementing the entire system from scratch though, I decided to integrate AMD's Render Pipeline Shader open source framework.

 ### Job system